John Fetrow Dairy Education Center

 In addition to a busy schedule of clinical rotations for senior veterinary students, the Center also hosts a variety of continuing education programs for other dairy professionals and producers.
 The Center has three classrooms that can be configured for a variety of education settings.
 The two upstairs classrooms overlook the rotary parlor and the calving pens.
 Teaching labs are also used to enhance the student’s learning.
 The facility offers opportunities to practice hands-on skills such as artificial insemination, obstetrics, feed evaluation, foot trimming, mastitis care and other practical skills.
 Learning can begin in the classroom, move to laboratory sessions and then apply what is learned on the actual dairy.
 Courses can be tailored to the audience, moving from beginning students to advanced courses for experienced dairy professionals.

-A research lab in the Dairy Education Center supports faculty investigations and is a work space for research sample processing.
+A research lab in the John Fetrow Dairy Education Center supports faculty investigations and is a work space for research sample processing.
 The access to a large population of cows makes it possible to study many different naturally occurring diseases and to develop management systems to improve cow care, welfare, and productivity.